MoarTube/MoarTube-Node/README.md

 # MoarTube-Node
-A repository containing the [MoarTube](https://www.moartube.com) node software.
-Get involved with the MoarTube platform by having your node share its videos or do your own thing and run your node privately.
+A repository containing the MoarTube Node software.
+Get involved with the [MoarTube platform](https://www.moartube.com) by having your node share its videos or do your own thing and run your node privately.
 The software makes video and live streaming so easy you'll be amazed beyond belief.

 # Features
  - Cross platform support for Windows/macOS/Linux